PolMine/PolMine.github.io/_posts/2017-02-04-GlobalVectors.md

 Discussion
 ----------

 Admittedly, non-German speakers are out of the game to assess the results of this exercise.
+(I wanted to use Google's translation API to get English translations, but I could not get my key work.)
 But it's true!
 The result is very intuitive.
 Among the words similar to 'Asyl' (asylum), we find two terms referring to nuclear energy as hits.
 It might be caused by a word neighbourhood indicating a similar degree of controversy - but this is a speculation, so far.
-Still, we have very good reasons, and may seriously consider vector representations of words to generate semantic fields.
+Still, we have very good reasons to seriously consider vector representations of words to generate semantic fields.

-Applications of word vectors go beyond that.
-At this stage, I am satisfied to dip into the usefulness of this analytical technique, and to demonstrate that there is a smooth way from a CWB corpus accessed with the polmineR package to the term cooccurrence matrix to be processed with the GloVe class in the text2vec package.
+There is much more that can be done with word vectors.
+As of today, I am satisfied with what I got, to convey a sense of the usefulness of this analytical technique, and to demonstrate that there is a smooth way from a CWB corpus accessed with the polmineR package to a term cooccurrence matrix that can be processed with the GloVe class in the text2vec package.